Neural tube: Structure

 For a short time, the neural tube is open both cranially and caudally.
 These openings, called neuropores, close during the fourth week in humans.
 Improper closure of the neuropores can result in neural tube defects such as anencephaly or spina bifida.

 The dorsal part of the neural tube contains the alar plate, which is associated primarily with sensation.
 The ventral part of the neural tube contains the basal plate, which is primarily associated with motor (i.e., muscle) control.

+The spinal cord develops from the posterior neural tube.
+As the spinal cord develops, the cells making up the wall of the neural tube proliferate and differentiate into the neurons and glia of the spinal cord.
+The dorsal tissues will be associated with sensory functions, and the ventral tissues will be associated with motor functions.